Using the Photon microGUI

 |Before entering this command, make sure that no applications or utilities are running on your computer.
 If there are, files may be left open.
 Moreover, if you reboot when a critical update is in progress, the filesystem might need maintenance.|

 If you don't want anyone to be able to use this method to exit Photon, specify the -b option on the input driver for your system.
-For more information, see "Input drivers (devi-*)" in the Utilities Summary in the Utilities Reference.
+For more information, see the entries for the devi-* input drivers in the Utilities Reference.

 Environment variables set options and determine the behavior of your system.
 You can use the command line to set environment variables that configure Photon, but the command depends on the shell that you're using.
 For ksh and esh, you can use the export command.